 What does one unit cost?

-What does a customer pay?
+What does a customer actually pay?

 Why would someone switch?